Scientific Name

 Description

 Echeveria 'Blood Maria', also sold as Echeveria 'Bloody Maria', is a beautiful succulent that forms rosettes of fleshy, pointed, mid-green leaves adorned with dark maroon speckles.
-The rosettes grow about 4 inches (10 cm) in diameter, slowly producing offsets at the base.
+The rosettes can grow about 4 inches (10 cm) in diameter and slowly produce offsets at the base.
 When stressed, the leaves turn dark maroon to almost black.

 During the summer, the rosettes produce small, bell-shaped flowers in clusters hanging from arching stalks.
 They are dark pink outside and orange inside.

-A different plant coming from tissue culture propagation of Echeveria 'Blood Maria' is sold under the name Echeveria 'Nightfall'.
+A different plant from the tissue culture propagation of Echeveria 'Blood Maria' is sold under the name Echeveria 'Nightfall'.

 How to Grow and Care for Echeveria 'Blood Maria'